Meet the Team

 Kerry Singleton

-For one reason or another I moved back home to the Lake District in 2003, where my next physiotherapy challenge was working at BAE Systems Ltd in Barrow as an Occupational Health Physiotherapist.
-This was anMark extremely interesting and varied job, incorporating sickness absence management, Fitness for work assessments, functional rehabilitation, DSE and manual handling assessments.
+I moved back home to the Lake District in 2003, where my next physiotherapy challenge was working at BAE systems Ltd in Barrow-in-Furness as an Occupational Health Physiotherapist, including a Team Leader position for 3 years.
+I worked there for around 8 years in total, which was an extremely interesting and varied job, incorporating sickness absence management, fitness for work assessments, functional rehabilitation and DSE and manual handling assessments.
+It also involved front-line triaging of musculo-�-skeletal and orthopaedic problems, both acute and chronic, and all stages of orthopaedic rehabilitation from early to end-stage, which was facilitated by us being fortunate enough to run 3 weekly rehab sessions.

 Please click here to go back to the team page